ArTemmey/react-native-android-navigation/README.md

   - `static startActivityForResult(intent: Intent, requestCode: number): Promise<void>`

-  	Use it to get the data you need from the target Activity after it's finished.
+  	Use it to get the data you need from the target Activity after it's finished. `requestCode` can be any integer.

   	[May trow error](#catching-errors)

 ##### Retrieving the result

-To get the result, add `ACTIVITY_RESULT` event listener:
+To get the result, add event listener for the corresponding `ActivityEventType`:

 `export type ActivityResultListener = (requestCode: number, resultCode: number, data: Intent | null) => void`